ionutms/KiCAD_Symbol_Generator/README.md

 - Responsive design adapting to light and dark themes
 - Easy-to-use interface for exploring resistor data

+### Capacitors Database

+#### About

+The Capacitors Database is an interactive web application that provides a comprehensive view of capacitor specifications.
+It allows users to easily browse, search, and filter through a database of capacitors, providing quick access to important information and datasheets.

+#### Features

+- Interactive data table displaying capacitor specifications
+- Dynamic filtering and multi-column sorting capabilities
+- Pagination for efficient browsing of large datasets
+- Direct links to capacitor datasheets
+- Responsive design adapting to light and dark themes
+- Easy-to-use interface for exploring capacitor data

-### Usage Steps
+### Usage Steps (for both Resistors and Capacitors Databases)

-1. Navigate to the Resistors Database page at https://kicad-symbol-generator.onrender.com
+1. Navigate to the Electronic Components Database page at https://kicad-symbol-generator.onrender.com
+2. Choose either the Resistors Database or Capacitors Database from the navigation menu
-2. Use the table's built-in search functionality to find specific resistors
+3. Use the table's built-in search functionality to find specific components
-3. Click on column headers to sort the data
+4. Click on column headers to sort the data
-4. Use the filter action to narrow down the displayed results
+5. Use the filter action to narrow down the displayed results
-5. Navigate through pages using the pagination controls at the bottom of the table
+6. Navigate through pages using the pagination controls at the bottom of the table
-6. Access resistor datasheets by clicking on the provided links in the 'Datasheet' column
+7. Access component datasheets by clicking on the provided links in the 'Datasheet' column
-7. Switch between light and dark themes for comfortable viewing in different environments
+8. Switch between light and dark themes for comfortable viewing in different environments

 ### Technical Details

 - Built using Dash and Dash Bootstrap Components
-- Data sourced from the same CSV file used for symbol generation
+- Data sourced from CSV files used for symbol generation
 - Utilizes Dash DataTable for interactive data display
 - Implements dynamic styling based on the user's theme preference